am-impact/aminstaller/README.md

 ## Changelog

+### v0.3

+- Ability to install parts, rather than the whole package (E.g.: only install fields or globals).
+- Simplified some of the installation logic that was defined in module files.
+- Globals added as a new tab page in the installation overview.
+- Fields now has it's own tab page in the installation overview.
+- A tabs file for a module is no longer required.
+- Module files explanations added.
+- Everything that wasn't translated, is now translated.

 ### v0.2

 - Only allow the plugin to be installed if the user doesn't have a personal Craft license.